 The underwater light brightness and electrical tests shown on this site are performed in a state-of-the-art optical laboratory using properly calibrated instruments.
 The measurements are done in accordance with procedures developed by the Illuminating Engineering Society of North America (the IES).
 Specifically, the 2 Pi procedure of IES Method LM-79-08.
-The equipment used is a 1 meter LabSphere Illumia integrating sphere with a CDS-610 spectrophotometer.
+The equipment used is a 1-meter LabSphere Illumia integrating sphere with a CDS-610 spectrophotometer.
 The sphere is calibrated weekly against a NIST traceable calibration lamp.
 Simultaneous electrical and thermal measurements are made with calibrated, high accuracy laboratory instruments.

-Camera: Nikon D7100
+Camera: Nikon D7200

-Shutter speed: 1/20 S
+Shutter speed: 1/100 S

-Camera Distance to wall: 2 meters
+Camera Distance to the subject: 6.5 meters

 All testing was done in Lumitec’s in-house optics lab.
 Lumens were measured using a Labsphere integrating sphere, taken at 1 minute after startup.
+(STRIKEOUT).